 I would like to discuss the course before I enrol

 Please call our learning consultants on 1300 653 501 to discuss the course.
 At NTM we are committed to enhancing your learning potential by providing a range of services.
-If you would like to speak to a qualified Career Development Practitioner before enrolling or to discuss Recognition of Prior Learning (RPL) about your previous qualifications or workplace training experience just contact our office.
+To speak to a qualified Career Development Practitioner before enrolling or to discuss Recognition of Prior Learning (RPL) about your previous qualifications or workplace training experience, just contact our office.

 To support your learning journey we have a range of support services available including: Career Development, Counselling, Disability and Adult Basic Education services.
-As a NTM student these support services are available at no extra cost.
+As an NTM student, these support services are available at no extra cost.

 Unique Student Identifier (USI)

-From 1 January 2015, anyone enrolling into a TAFE or Registered Training Organisation needs a Unique Student Identifier (USI).
-If you do not have an USI or have lost it, get it quick and free at www.usi.gov.au A USI gives you access to an online account and will contain all your nationally recognised training and results from 1 January 2015 onward.
+From 1 January 2015, anyone enrolling in a TAFE or Registered Training Organisation needs a Unique Student Identifier (USI).
+If you do not have a USI or have lost it, get it quick and free at www.usi.gov.au A USI gives you access to an online account and will contain all your nationally recognised training and results from 1 January 2015 onward.

-Step 1: Find out your eligibility for government funding by completing the Smart and Skilled Questionnaire
+Step 1: Find out your eligibility for government funding by completing the Smart and Skilled Questions

-Drop in for a concierge service at our Illawarra offices: National Training Masters, unit 1/44 Manning St, Kiama, NSW 2533 or
+Step 3: Send the Questionnaire and Enrolment form to NTM, via e-mail, fax or drop in for a concierge service at our Illawarra office: National Training Masters, unit 1/44 Manning St, Kiama, NSW 2533 or

 For any assistance call 1300 653 501, you can also enrol over the phone.